BISCodeRepo/NovoRank/README.md

 Tensorflow

 MS-Clust ( http://proteomics.ucsd.edu/software-tools/ms-clusterarchives )
-CometX.exe ( this is in-house software modified to calculate XCOrr only.
+CometX.exe ( this is in-house software modified to calculate XCorr only.
 The implementation is based on the Comet software )

 ## Quick start for potential reviewers